Mojo-App/mojo/README.md

 Mojo is an audio/media streaming platform that empowers content creators through IPFS and blockchain technologies.

-The Mojo web3 application allows users to upload their valuable digital assets easily and seemlessly to the IPFS Network via our upload user interface.
+The Mojo web3 application allows users to upload their valuable digital assets easily and seamlessly to the IPFS Network via our upload user interface.
 Files can never get deleted, hacked, edited, stolen and are never saved to a server making them truly decentralised.

 IPFS is a wonderful technology as it allows for content ownership, portability, and verifiability.
 It powers NFT marketplaces, individual websites, file-sharing platforms, and so much more.
 However, IPFS, the protocol, does not have a responsibility to match the experience of traditional cloud file services.
 Instead, that responsibility falls onto the shoulders of IPFS’s adopters.